tomhealy1/Numpy-random/README.md

-## Asssignment outline
+## Asssignment outline:
 The purpose of this assignment is to outline and explore the use of the numpy random package in data analytics.
+The jupyter notebook contains the tasks outlines in the [assignment](https://github.com/tomhealy1/Numpy-random/blob/master/ProgDA_Assignment%20(3).pdf).
+The instructions for running the notebook are below.

 This assignment will use a number of different tools to carry out the tasks in the assignment.
 The tools we will use are: